Outliers Detection in Networks with Missing Links: Introduction

 In \eqref{eq:SBM}, $\bQ$ denotes a $k\times k$ symmetric matrix of connection probabilities between communities.
 Usually, in the Stochastic Block Model, the community assignment is unknown and learned from data.

-However, for ``Les Misérables" character network, some of the characters behave differently, as their stories follow the entire novel.
+However, some of the characters behave differently, as their stories follow the entire novel.
 For instance, the main character, Jean Valjean, acts as a \textit{hub} with 36 connections, well above the second most connected character Gavroche, with a degree of 22.
 Other characters, for instance, Cosette, do not necessarily have a large degree but are connected to characters across all the volumes, and thus also stand out from the communities structure.
 Nodes such as Cosette correspond to outliers with \textit{mixed membership} profile.
 In \figref{miserables_graph_sbm}, we display the communities assignment resulting from the classical SBM.
 Note that the node corresponding to Jean Valjean (large yellow node), is alone in its community.
-In addition, one of the clusters (in red) mainly contains some of the main characters of the novel (The Thénardier, Éponine, Javert).
+In addition, one of the clusters (in red) contains most of the main characters of the novel (Les Thénardier, Éponine, Javert).

-To model simultaneously the community structure and the outlier profiles, we propose to decompose $\mathcal{V}$ into two set of nodes: the inliers $\mathcal{I}$ following the classical Stochastic Block Model structure and the outliers $\mathcal{O}$ for which we do not make any assumption on their connection pattern.
+To model simultaneously the community structure and the outlier profiles, we propose to decompose $\mathcal{V}$ into two sets of nodes: the inliers $\mathcal{I}$ following the classical Stochastic Block Model structure and the outliers $\mathcal{O}$ for which we do not make any assumption on their connection pattern.
 As a result, the probability of connection between inliers is given, for any $(i,j)\in \mathcal{I}^2$, by

-where $\bL^*$ is a symmetric matrix with entries in $[0,1]$ corresponding to classical SBM.
+where $\bL^*$ is a symmetric matrix with entries in $[0,1]$ corresponding to a classical SBM.
 On the other hand, for any outlier $i\in \mathcal{O}$ and for any node $j\in \mathcal{V}$ we set with $\bS^*$ an arbitrary matrix in $[0,1]^{n\times n}$.
 Our only assumption regarding the outliers is that their number is small compared to the size of the network, i.e., the matrix $\bS^*$ is column-wise sparse.
-Note that the inlier and outlier sets are unknown a priori, and learned from the data.
+Note that the inlier and outlier sets are unknown a priori, and learned from data.
 In \figref{miserables_graph_robust_sbm}, we display the communities assignment resulting from our model.
 The outlier nodes -- which are selected automatically by our procedure -- are indicated in red, and coincide with central characters of the novel.
 They correspond either to hubs (Jean Valjean, Myriel) or to nodes with mixed memberships (Cosette, Javert, Marius).